 - Avoid close contact, particularly with those who are sick.

-- Disinfect frequently touched surfaces and objects.
+- Disinfect frequently contacted surfaces and objects.

 - Encourage self-isolation if sick.